A Quick Summary

 Please share this and help raise awareness that there may be a new path through the wilderness of Diabetes, at least for smokers.

-It is such a simple proposition – switch to organic tobacco cigarettes for one month and see what happens.
+It is such a simple proposition – if you are diabetic and you smoke, before you go through the agony of trying to quit, why not just switch to organic tobacco cigarettes for one month and see how you feel and equally important see how your numbers are looking.